ppoiuy/spellcast-solver/README.md

 To-do:

+scrape 1 letter words and banned "profanity" words from word list

+reset buttons to reset all buttons or reset text boxes

 gem tracker and net gem change
 (annoying to do, maybe toggle button between the other 2 buttons for each tile?)

-scrape 1 letter words and banned "profanity" words from word list